SpicyCitrus/Project-Nimbus/Working OS's.md

 ## Supported Operating Systems

-This Graph shows all OS's that are compatible with project nimbus.
+This chart shows all OS's that are compatible with project nimbus.

 | OS | Supported |
 | ------- | ------------------ |